Scottish Independence Referendum Act 2013

-The Scottish Independence Referendum Act 2013 is an Act of the Scottish Parliament, which was passed on 14 November 2013 and came into force on 18 December.
+The Scottish Independence Referendum Act 2013 (asp 14) is an act of the Scottish Parliament, which was passed on 14 November 2013 and came into force on 18 December.

+Provisions

 Together with the Scottish Independence Referendum (Franchise) Act 2013, it enabled the 2014 Scottish independence referendum.
 This followed an agreement between the Scottish and the United Kingdom governments to make an exception to the Scottish devolution scheme, which ordinarily reserves constitutional matters to Westminster.